SaraSaco/assessment/README.md

 Third:
 - infrastructure:

 In the rest package, you will find the PriceController class, which corresponds to the REST controller where the request is mapped.
-It invokes the use case.
+It invokes the use case and verifies that the input data has correct values and is not null using the methods from the Validate class.

 The DateParse class is responsible for transforming a String into a LocalDateTime data.

 The EntityManager class is responsible for making the call to the PriceRepository class to retrieve all the data in the database.

+The Validate class contains the methods responsible for verifying whether the input data it receives is not null and is in the correct data type format

 In src/main/resources, you will find application.properties, in which the connection with H2 is specified, and the data.sql file is used for dumping example data into the database.